Today, I have a special interview with a woman who has been working from home for more than 35 years as a scopist.

 - Robin Newberger is earning $3,000 per month as a scopist

-Where can I get clients to offer me this type of work?
+Where do scopists get clients to offer them this type of work?

 I know you’ve been in the industry for over 35 years.
-How did you get started?
-What has the experience been like for you?
+How did you Become a Scopist?
+What has Your scoping experience been like?

 My experience in scoping has been awesome!
 I have always been good at English – and correspondingly horrid at math — so scoping is perfect for me.
 I love sitting down at my computer every day and working my way through files.